clusterlink-net/clusterlink/website/content/en/docs/main/concepts/fabric.md

 The concept of a *Fabric* encapsulates a set of cooperating [peers][].
  All peers in a fabric can communicate and may share [services][] between them, with access governed by [policies][].
- The Fabric acts as a root of trust for peer to peer communications (i.e., it functions as the certificate authority enabling mutual authentication between peers).
+ The Fabric acts as a root of trust for peer-to-peer communications (i.e., it functions as the certificate authority enabling mutual authentication between peers).